swaptacular/swpt-k8s-config/README.md

 ## Create subdirectories for your cluster name

-Now that you have chosen a name for your cluster (e.g., `dev`), you need to create subdirectories with this name in the `clusters/`, `infrastructure/`, and `apps/` directories.
-In these directories, you will find subdirectories named `example` -- use them as a template.
+The next task -- and this is a big one -- is to create subdirectories named after your cluster (e.g., `dev`) in the `clusters/`, `infrastructure/`, and `apps/` directories.
+In each of these, you'll find an example subdirectory -- it as a template.
 For instance:

 **Note:** The `clusters/$CLUSTER_NAME` directory (aka `$CLUSTER_DIR`)
 already exists and contains hidden SOPS configuration files.